project-spacelord/acsac22-ae/doc-src/peripheral.md

 ## Minimal hub implementation

-The above camera implementation is intended to communicate with OpenHAB hub software through HTTPS protocol (REST).
+The above camera implementation is intended to communicate with OpenHAB hub software through HTTPS (REST).
 Both sides (the hub and the ESP32 board) must use TLS client authentication to verify the identity of each other.
 To reduce the hassle of setting up a patched OpenHAB, we provide a Linux CLI program written in Rust that performs the Sledgehammer TLS authentication.